microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 By the end of this module, you will be able to:

 - Configure disaggregated prefill/decode scaling with Dynamo
-- Set up model caching with Azure Managed Lustre for fast cold starts
+- Set up model caching with Azure Managed Lustre for fast cold starts (avoid downloading large models multiple times)
 - Validate body-based routing across multiple models through a single gateway
 - Understand KV-cache routing for optimized token generation

 You've seen how easy it is to deploy models with basic settings.
-Now let's unlock more powerful patterns — disaggregated serving for independent scaling and high-throughput model caching for faster cold starts.
+Now let's unlock more powerful patterns - disaggregated serving for independent scaling and high-throughput model caching for faster cold starts.

 ### Understanding Disaggregated Prefill/Decode

 In standard (aggregated) LLM inference, a single GPU handles both:

-- **Prefill** — processing the input prompt (compute-intensive, parallelizable)
+- **Prefill** - processing the input prompt (compute-intensive, parallelizable)
-- **Decode** — generating output tokens one at a time (memory-bandwidth-intensive, sequential)
+- **Decode** - generating output tokens one at a time (memory-bandwidth-intensive, sequential)

 **Disaggregated serving** separates these into independent scaling groups: